Security Implications of Growing Water Scarcity in Egypt

 Given that the large majority of Egypt’s water resources originate outside its territory, Egypt’s relations with upstream Nile countries play a major part in any effort to address current and future water scarcity.
-There are opportunities for improving the efficiency of basin wide infrastructures and increasing the yield of the Nile, for example by completing the construction of a large canal through the South Sudanese Sudd, where an important amount of water is lost to evaporation (UNEP, 2014; El Bedawy, 2014).
-A further benefit from increased cooperation could be the transition to water saving crops, while importing more water demanding crops from upstream countries, which can produce them more efficiently (UNEP, 2014; Reiter, 2015).
-In view of recent tensions between Egypt and its upstream neighbours, such measures will however require a considerable diplomatic effort (See Dispute over water in the Nile basin).
+There are opportunities for improving the efficiency of basin wide infrastructures and increasing the yield of the Nile, for example by completing the construction of a large canal through the South Sudanese Sudd, where an important amount of water is lost to evaporation (El Bedawy, 2014; UNEP, 2014).
+A further benefit from increased cooperation could be the transition to water saving crops, while importing more water demanding crops from upstream countries, which can produce them more efficiently (Reiter, 2015; UNEP, 2014).
+In view of recent tensions between Egypt and its upstream neighbours, such measures will however require a considerable diplomatic effort (see Dispute over water in the Nile basin).

 Resilience and Peace Building

 The government is attempting to curb water pollution in order to increase the amount of usable water resources.
 However, water quality control is not being treated as a priority.